CA Native | Seasonal Farm Foodie | Adventurer

 What tips/advice would you give to someone trying to achieve optimal health?

-Never give up your going to hit peaks, valleys, and plateaus.
+Never give up.
+You're going to hit peaks, valleys, and plateaus.
 Never feel down or a failure for a week where you lost no weight.
 Keep moving forward with the goal to feel better and be healthier and remember there are 1000’s of ways to reach that and you might just be searching for the right path forward still.